roshan-bajgain/Leaderboard/README.md

 ## Getting Started

-This is my Leaderboard project

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these steps.

 1. Enter git@github.com:roshan-bajgain/Leaderboard.git into terminal

 2. Run `npm i`

 3. As, this project is built using webpack and to open in browser you need to type npm start in terminal

-4. Open in browser to view site

-**This is my Leaderboard project**
+## This is my Leaderboard project

 To get a local copy up and running follow these simple example steps.
 1) Enter `git@github.com:roshan-bajgain/Leaderboard.git` into terminal
 2) Open in browser to view site

 ### Prerequisites

 -code editor

 ## Authors 1